United Nations Stakes: History

 Through the 1970s and 1980s the event produced notable winners.
 The 1974 winner Halo went on to become twice the Leading sire in North America in the 1980s.
 The 1978 winner, the English-bred Noble Dancer II was superbly ridden by U. S. Triple Crown winning jockey Steve Cauthen by six lengths which continues to be the largest margin of victory in the event.
 Noble Dancer II became the third horse to be a dual winner of the event in 1979.

 Entering the Breeders' Cup era the event continued to be a notable preparatory event.
 The 1986 winner as a three-year-old, Manila followed with wins in the Grade I Turf Classic at Belmont Park and Grade I Breeders' Cup Turf at Santa Anita Park and was crowned US Champion Male Turf Horse.

 From 1990 through 1997, the event was known as the Caesars International Handicap with sponsorship from Caesars Atlantic City.
 From 1990 to 1993 the event held a Grade II classification.
 The 1989 US Champion Male Turf Horse, the English-bred Steinlen set a new track record in 1990 winning in 1:52 flat.

 The Canadian-bred Sky Classic won the 1992 renewal and which culminated in him winning US Champion Male Turf Horse honors.
 Duel Breeders' Cup Mile winner Lure proved that he could also win at a longer distance in 1994.
 While the Brazilian three-year-old champion from 1992, Sandpit would become the fifth horse to win the event twice in 1996.

 With the economic deterioration of the Atlantic City Race Course the event was not held in 1998 in a shortened meeting.

 In 1999, the event was moved to Monmouth Park and run over a longer distance of 1 3/8 miles.

 The event was continued to be well supported stakes reaching $750,000 in 2003.

 In 2004 the conditions of the event were changed from handicap to stakes allowance and the name of the event was modified to the United Nations Stakes.

 Notable winners in the 2000s include 2004 Breeders' Cup Turf winner Better Talk Now winning the event in 2005.
 English Channel won the event for the second time in 2007.
 He continued his excellent form and captured the GI Joe Hirsch Turf Classic Invitational Stakes and the Breeders' Cup Turf by 7 lengths at Monmouth Park.
 English Channel was voted US Champion Male Turf Horse for 2007.

 Kenneth and Sarah Ramsey's Big Blue Kitten was the eighth horse to win this event twice in 2015.
 Big Blue Kitten continued his fine form winning the G1 Joe Hirsch Turf Classic Stakes Those victories were key in Big Blue Kitten being chosen US Champion Male Turf Horse in 2015.

-After many years being scheduled close to July 4th weekend, the event is now part of the Haskell Stakes race day card.
+After many years being scheduled close to July 4 weekend, the event is now part of the Haskell Stakes race day card.

+In 2024 the event was downgraded by the Thoroughbred Owners and Breeders Association to Grade II status.